ArthurVanRemoortel/ArthurVanRemoortel/README.md

 My name is Arthur Van Remoortel and I'm a student of Applied Informatics at <a href="https://www.erasmushogeschool.be">Erasmushogeschool Brussel</a> and I'm interested in becoming a Software Engineer.

 I started programming when I was 14 years old in order to automate my accounting homework.
-Since then I learned many languages and technologies, but language of choice is Python.
+Since then I learned many languages and technologies, but language my of choice is Python.
 </div>

 <div id="header" align="center">